Extreme Makeover of LPG!

 CONS: price, SD card only and no internal storage.

-The product in this review was provided to me on short-term loan basis for the review purpose in exchange for my honest opinion.
+The product in this review was provided to me on loan for the review purpose in exchange for my honest opinion.

 Please refer to my original Lotoo Paw Gold Touch Introduction post here with a detailed slide show about the product.